William Francis Petrovic: Retirement

 Following retirement, Admiral Petrovic traveled extensively and worked shortly as a consultant in the shipbuilding industry.
 He continued to be very active in civic organizations, including the Bremerton Chamber of Commerce, Rotary, the Community Theater, the Navy League, Retired Officer's Association and was president of the community United Way Campaign in 1978.

 Rear Admiral Petrovic died in 1991 in Bremerton, Washington, where he is buried at the Miller-Woodlawn Memorial Park next to his wife of 52 years, Gertrude (Kirk).
 The Petrovics had four children; William Kirk, James Richard, Deborah Lynn and Bruce Douglas.

+Legacy

+Kitsap Transit operates the ferry MV Admiral Pete, which was named in honor of Rear Admiral Petrovic.